-- You get to pick 3 reviewers at Stage 2, who are all asked.
-Choose your reviewers carefully! - No impact statements, national importance section, etc. - The Trust does not pay for overheads.
+- You get to pick 2 reviewers at Stage 2, who are both asked.
+Choose your reviewers carefully! - The Trust does not pay for overheads.
 (So a £300K Leverhulme Grant gives you similar returns as a £700K EPSRC grant). - Leverhulme Grants do not pay PI salary. - You can hire someone for replacement teaching. - You can ask to recruit a PhD student. - Ultimate decision made by Trust board (Comprises ten former members of Unilever senior management) and based on peer-review reports and LAP advice.